rules-proto-grpc/rules_proto_grpc/tools/rulegen/README.header.md

 </div>

 > [!IMPORTANT]
-> The `master` branch now contains the Bzlmod specific update of the rules that'll be released in
+> The `master` branch now contains the Bzlmod-only update of the rules that'll be released in
 > version 5.0.0.
-If you need to see the WORKSPACE specific rules used in version 4.x.x, please see
+If you need to see the WORKSPACE based rules used in version 4.x.x, please see
 > the [`legacy` branch](https://github.com/rules-proto-grpc/rules_proto_grpc/tree/legacy).
 For
 > tracking the status of language support with the Bzlmod rules, please see
 > [#299](https://github.com/rules-proto-grpc/rules_proto_grpc/issues/299)